-Following the Assembly election on 5 May 2016, arrangements were put in place to allow the establishment of an 'Official Opposition'.
-This significant change to the operation of the Assembly works was agreed during the Stormont House talks at the end of November 2015.
-Parties which are entitled, under d’Hondt, to a Minister or Ministers on the Executive Committee can choose to 'opt out' and form an Official Opposition.
+Following the Assembly election on 5 May 2016, arrangements were put in place to allow the establishment of an 'Official Opposition' for the first time in the history of the Northern Ireland Assembly.
+This significant change to way in which the Assembly works was agreed during the Stormont House talks at the end of November 2015.

-When the Executive was restored in January 2020 and d'Hondt run, the Ulster Unionist Party and Social Democratic and Labour Party accepted the invitation to nominate Ministers, as did all other eligible parties.
+When the Executive was restored in January 2020 and d'Hondt was then applied, the Ulster Unionist Party and Social Democratic and Labour Party accepted the invitation to nominate Ministers, as did all other eligible parties.
 Therefore, no 'Official Opposition' was formed.
-Other, smaller parties, not in the Executive Committee, perform an ‘unofficial opposition’ role and Committees and individual MLAs contine to play their part in scrutinising the work of Ministers and Departments, and hold them to account.
+Other, smaller parties, not in the Executive Committee, perform an ‘unofficial opposition’ role, and Committees and individual MLAs contined to play their part in scrutinising the work of Ministers and Departments.

 Following the election of 5 May 2022, the SDLP, althouth no longer entitled to nominate a Minister with only 8 seats, was able - under the new rules - to declare that it would be the official 'Opposition' and that Matthew O'Toole MLA would be leader of the 'Opposition'.
 (NB: If the UUP or another party entitled to be in the Executive decided to opt out to be in the 'Opposition', then the Opposition leadership role would be held by the largest party in the Opposition.